 - A subset of advocates call for reduction of stigma – believing that stigma is a hindrance to willing engagement with treatment (which does not reckon with the fact that anosognosia plays the predominant role in disengagement with pharmaceutical treatment).

-Due Justice Project attaches an explicit meaning to the term criminalization in the context of SMI:
+Due Justice Project attaches an explicit meaning to the term criminalization of cerebral illness (so-called mental illness)